fenago/apache-cassandra/lab_6.md

-Chapter 6.
+Lab 6.
 Enhancing a Version
 ---------------------------------------